Relativistic magnetohydrodynamics in the early Universe: Relativistic fluid dynamics in an expanding Universe

-Taking the $u^2 \ll 1$ limit of \Eqs{cont_relativistic}{mom_relativistic}, the subrelativistic versions of the energy and momentum equations are found to be those given in \Eqs{cont_subrelativistic_1}{mom_subrelativistic_1}, computed in the previous section directly from taking the subrelativistic limit of the conservation form of the fluid equations.
-This again confirms the necessity to keep terms of order $r^2$ in the conservation formalism to recover the correct subrelativistic limit [see \Eq{deta_gamma2_subrel}].

-As already discussed, comparing \Eqs{cont_subrelativistic_1}{mom_subrelativistic_1} to the equations used in previous work for a radiation-dominated fluid with $\cs^2 = \third$ and $\beta = 4$, such that $\tilde f^\mu_H = 0$ [see \Eqs{continuity_old}{momentum_old}], we find an additional $\half$ factor multiplying one of the terms in both the energy and the momentum equations, as indicated explicitly in red in \Eqs{continuity_new}{momentum_new}.
-This is due to the fact that even if $\gamma^2 \to 1$, $D_\tau \ln \gamma^2$ contains subrelativistic correction, as indicated in \Eq{deta_gamma2_subrel}.
+As already discussed, comparing \Eqq{eqs_subrelativistic_1} to the equations used in previous work for a radiation-dominated fluid with $\cs^2 = \third$ and $\beta = 4$, such that $\tilde f^\mu_H = 0$ [cf.~\Eqq{eqs_old}], we find an additional $\half$ factor multiplying one of the terms in both the energy and the momentum equations, as indicated explicitly in red in \Eqq{eqs_new}.
+This is due to the fact that even if $\gamma^2 \to 1$, $D_\tau \ln \gamma^2$ contains subrelativistic corrections, as indicated in \Eq{deta_gamma2_subrel}.
 Only when $\cs^2 \ll 1$ (i.e., matter-dominated fluid) and $\beta = 4$ ($\tilde f_H^i = 0$), this term can be neglected in the subrelativistic limit and taking $\gamma^2 \to 1$ from the beginning is justified.
-This term leads to the following correction in \Eqs{continuity_old}{momentum_old} with respect to the equations found when $\gamma^2 \to 1$ and $\partial_\tau \gamma^2 \to 0$ in previous work,
+This term leads to the following correction in \Eqq{eqs_old} with respect to the equations found when $\gamma^2 \to 1$ and $\partial_\tau \gamma^2 \to 0$ in previous work,

 in both the energy and momentum equations.